anna099/hegel/observing-reason/1-observing.md

 *vanishing* [i.e., changing] actuality'.[^62] To understand this, think of the Latin translation of Aristotle's work on the soul: *De Anima*.
 The soul, 'anima', is what moves -- *animates* -- the organism.

+The soul expresses itself in all organisms as 'reproduction' and, in animal organisms, also as 'sensibility' and 'irritability'.
+Hegel explains what each of these mean:[^63]

+1. Sensibility is the animal's 'organic reflective turn into itself, or the universal fluidity of this concept.'
+This is a rather strange definition today, but it can be understood by comparison to the word *sensation*, when referring to the phenomenon whereby an animal's nervous system 'takes in' the surrounding world, thus enacting the animal's 'turn into itself'.
+The nervous system can thus be understood as the 'outer' manifestation of 'inner' sensibility.
+   As a sensing thing, the animal organism is something *in-itself*.
+2. Irritability is the animal's 'organic elasticity': the organism's capacity for 'conducting itself *reactively*'.
+In other words, if sensibility is the *receptive* property of the soul, irritability is the *responsive* property.
+Irritability is the 'actualization' of the organism's *being-for-others*, Hegel explains.
+The 'muscular system' is Hegel's example of an outer manifestation of irritability.
+3. Reproduction involves both the growth and self-maintenance of the organism, as well as the genesis of new organisms.
+It is essentially the same as what Aristotle called the 'vegetative soul'.
+Because reproduction is the condition of possibility for an organism in general, Hegel describes it as organic 'activity as a purpose in itself'.
+Through reproduction, an organism is *in and for itself*.
+The 'intestinal system' is one outer manifestation of reproduction, Hegel suggests.

+The whole point of describing organisms in this way, as possessing a soul with manifold properties, is so that the observer can devise a new kind of law: at this stage, laws 'concern a relationship between organic moments in their twofold meaning', Hegel writes.[^64] The 'twofold' in question is the organism's *inner* and *outer*: the inner side of the organism is the soul, the 'life-principle', and its properties such as sensibility, and the outer side is the *expression* of these properties, in concretenesses such as the nervous system.